alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 Since $$f(x,y)$$ must be given to Alice and Bob, the best we can do is learn nothing more than what was learnable from $$f(x,y)$$.
-This gives the final definition.
+This gives the final definition.[^security-defn]

 **A protocol between Alice and Bob is secure if Alice learns only information computable from $$x$$ and $$f(x,y)$$, and Bob learns only information computable from $$y$$ and $$f(x,y)$$**
 {: .centered }

-(Side note: if you've seen zero-knowledge proofs, this may seem familiar.
+(Side note: if you've seen zero-knowledge proofs, you can alternatively think of a protocol as secure if it is simulatable from $$x, f(x,y)$$ for Alice and $$y, f(x,y)$$ for Bob.
+In fact, this is how you would formally prove security.
-If you haven't, don't worry, it won't show up in later sections.)
+If you haven't seen zero-knowledge proofs, don't worry, they won't show up in later sections, and we'll argue security informally.)

 Armed with a security definition, we can start constructing the protocol.
 Before doing so, we'll need a few cryptographic assumptions.